carlalmadureira/SonarQube-and-Scanner-Docker/README.md

 This repo was created to be a simple and quick alternative to work with SonarQube and Sonar Scanner on Docker.

+The embedded [H2 database is not suited for production](https://hub.docker.com/_/sonarqube/), so this project runs with the supported PostgreSQL database.

 ## Dependencies
 Before you start, you first will need the following dependencies installed:

 -   [Install Docker](http://docs.docker.com/installation/)
 -   [Install Docker Compose](http://docs.docker.com/compose/install/)

+Also make sure your docker host configuration follows Elasticsearch production mode [requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode), setting the recommened values with these commands as root (Linux):

+    sysctl -w vm.max_map_count=262144
+    sysctl -w fs.file-max=65536
+    ulimit -n 65536
+    ulimit -u 4096

+Or Windows:

+    docker-machine ssh
+    sudo sysctl -w vm.max_map_count=262144
+    exit

 ## Running SonarQube Server

+Before you run SonarQube Server, please remind to run postgres first:

+    docker-compose up -d postgres

-To run the SonarQube Server, use the following command:
+Now you can use the following command:

     docker-compose up sonar

-Once the container is running, check on port 9000 if you can see this:
+Once the sonar container is running, check on port 9000 if you can see this:

 ![sonarqube](https://i.imgur.com/eo8ewk0.png)